ryanatkn/gro/src/docs/options.md

 **if an option can be `undefined`, it must default to `undefined`** to ensure type safety for callers.
-All values that are `undefined` are omitted when the options are initialized through use of the conventional `omitUndefined` helper.
+All values that are `undefined` are omitted when the options are initialized through use of the conventional `omit_undefined` helper.
 The best workaround is to design options interfaces to accept `null` in place of `undefined`.